-(1) Assuming that all outstanding RSUs and DSUs as of December 31, 2023 (1,850,688 RSUs and 912,493DSUs) are settled in Common Shares.

-- (2) As at December 31, 2023, there were no outstanding option-based awards issued to the Named Executives or any other employee. - (3) Performance-based RSUs issued in 2021, 2022 and 2023 may vest or settle in higher or lower amounts than the number of RSUs originally granted to participants capped at a maximum of 50% above the grant amount.
-As at December 31, 2023, the maximum amount of additional RSUs approved for issuance above the amounts currently outstanding to participants in respect of the grants awarded in each of 2021, 2022 and 2023 was 238,107, 319,425, and 367,813, respectively (the "Performance Upside RSUs").
-The Performance Upside RSUs have not been included in the number of securities to be issued upon exercise of outstanding Awards.
-See "Executive Compensation Discussion and Analysis - Executive Compensation Components - Long-Term Compensation Incentives". - (4) RSUs granted on June 2, 2021, in respect of the 2021 LTI Grant will vest on June 2, 2024.
-RSUs granted on July 1, 2022, in respect of the 2022 LTI Grant vest on July 1, 2025.
-RSUs granted on March 13, 2023, in respect of the 2023 LTI Grant vest on March 13, 2026. - (5) Each DSU represents the right to receive a cash payment, Common Shares or a combination of both upon retirement or termination. - (6) Performance Upside RSUs have not been included in the calculation of the number of securities remaining available for issuance under the Equity Incentive Plan.
+- (1) Assuming that all outstanding RSUs and DSUs as of December 31, 2024 (2,046,165 RSUs and 1,033,223 DSUs) are settled in Common Shares. - (2) As at December 31, 2024, there were no outstanding option-based awards issued to the Named Executives or any other employee.
+The Corporation has no equity compensation plan that was adopted without the approval of the Corporation's securityholders. - (3) Performance-based RSUs issued in 2022, 2023 and 2024 may vest or settle in higher or lower amounts than the number of RSUs originally granted to participants capped at a maximum of 50% above the grant amount.
+As at December 31, 2024, the maximum amount of additional RSUs approved for issuance above the amounts currently outstanding to participants in respect of the grants awarded in each of 2022, 2023 and 2024 was 305,481, 352,715, and 364,887, respectively (the "Performance Upside RSUs").
+The Performance Upside RSUs have not been included in the number of securities to be issued upon exercise of outstanding awards.
+See "Executive Compensation Discussion and Analysis - Executive Compensation Components - Long-Term Compensation Incentives". - (4) RSUs granted on July 1, 2022, in respect of the 2022 LTI Grant vest on July 1, 2025.
+RSUs granted on March 13, 2023, in respect of the 2023 LTI Grant vest on March 13, 2026.
+RSUs granted on April 8, 2024, in respect of the 2024 LTI Grant vest on April 8, 2027. - (5) Each DSU represents the right to receive a cash payment, Common Shares or a combination of both upon retirement or termination, subject to limited exceptions as agreed to by the holder of the DSU. - (6) Performance Upside RSUs have not been included in the calculation of the number of securities remaining available for issuance under the Equity Incentive Plan.